Melissa Bell (singer)

-Melissa Cecelia Ewen Bell (5 March 1964 – 28 August 2017) was an English singer.
+Melissa Bell (5 March 1964 – 28 August 2017) was an English singer.
 From 1993 to 1996, Bell was one of the lead singers of British R&B act Soul II Soul, with whom she released a single titled "Wish".
 She also created her own band called Soul Explosion, which started in 1999.
 Bell also worked with Liza Minnelli, Whitney Houston, and Stevie Wonder.

 Early life

-Born in London, Bell was of African and Indian descent through her Jamaican-born parents.
-She was a graduate of Southwark College in the London Borough of Southwark.
+Euphemia Imelda Ewen was born on 5 March 1964 in London.
+Her parents Ivy (née Dooley) and Ivan Ewen were born in Jamaica and immigrated to London on a Spanish ship called TN Begoña (ex-Vassar Victory), a famous WWII-era Victory ship converted into a popular migrant liner in the 1950s-70s for the Spanish Line.
+According to her autobiography Heart and Soul: The Emotional Autobiography of Melissa Bell, her mother was half Jamaican and half Irish and her father was half Jamaican and half Indian.
+She has three half siblings: Frances from her father's previous relationship, and Sonia and Danny from her mother's previous relationship.
+Bell was a graduate of Southwark College in the London Borough of Southwark.
 She worked in customer service for Marks and Spencer from 1982 until 1991.

 Career

 In 1987, she was featured on Bobby E and the Midi City Crew's single "Walk on the Wild Side".
 In 1991, she appeared on the song "The Dancer" from the Bingoboys' album The Best of Bingoboys.
 She released her debut single "Reconsider" in 1992, which received major radio play.
 In the same year, she released another single titled "Crystal Clear".